 A guide on picking the freshest, most delicious grapes

-Unlike some fruits, grapes do not continue to ripen after they’ve been harvested.
-Therefore, they should be purchased at peak quality and sweetness.
-To help with your grape selection, here is a quick guide of how to pick grapes when shopping at your local grocery store.
+Unlike some fruit, grapes don’t continue to ripen after they’ve been harvested.
+So try to buy them at the peak of quality and sweetness.
+Here’s a quick guide on how to pick grapes at your local grocery store.

-When picking grapes color is a good indicator of the eating experience you can expect.
-Green grapes are the sweetest and best flavored when they are yellow-green in color.
-Red grapes are best when the berries are predominantly red, and black grapes will be most flavorful when they have a full, rich color.
+Color is a good indicator of flavor quality.
+Green grapes are sweetest when they’re yellow-green in color.
+Red grapes are best when berries are predominantly red.
+Black grapes will be most flavorful when they have a full, rich color.

 Grapes should be firm, plump and firmly attached to the stems.
-Berries that are wet, moldy, or shriveled at the stem attachment should be avoided, as they indicate decay.
-If grapes are at their freshest, the stems will be green and flexible versus dry and brittle.
+Wet, moldy, or shriveled berries should be avoided, as this indicates decay.
+Grapes at their freshest will have green, flexible stems versus dry and brittle ones.

-If you see a powdery-white coating on your grapes, don’t worry – it’s bloom and it’s a good sign!
+If you see a powdery-white coating on your grapes, don’t worry.
+It’s called “bloom,” and it’s a good sign.
 Bloom is a naturally occurring substance that protects grapes from moisture loss and decay.
-It may not wash off your grapes easily, but thankfully it is perfectly safe to eat.
-See our guide on how to wash grapes for more information on how to properly wash your grapes before eating.
+It may not wash off grapes easily, but it’s perfectly safe to eat.
+See our guide on how to wash grapes for information on properly washing grapes before eating.

-When you purchase Sun World grapes, our bags not only provide you with directions on how to wash and store grapes but you’ll also be provided with nutrition and seasonality information.
+On the bag or carton of Sun World grapes you purchase, you’ll find directions on how to wash and store them, along with nutrition and seasonality information.